Don’t Offer Too Many Options

 The guideline is based on the idea that if you want to have an actual business it needs to be sustainable and be able to scale to a certain point before you have to hire other people.
 If you can’t make a living from your business doing most of the work yourself then you’re likely charging too little.

 We also recommend you focus on bootstrapping your business.
 In other words, you run the business based on the revenue the business generates.
 As opposed to seeking outside funding (friends, family, venture capital, etc).
-When you run a business using outside funding, you are playing with other people’s money which is always easier to spend then your own.
+When you run a business using outside funding, you are playing with other people’s money which is always easier to spend than your own.
 Outside funding can also mask inherent problems in your business since any issue that comes up can usually be solved (in the short term) by throwing money at it.
 By using only your own money you create a constraint for yourself which forces you to find and retain customers.
 If you can’t find and retain customers then you don’t have a real business and no amount of outside funding is going to help you.

 Strive For A Realistic Goal

 You only need 200 customers paying you $30/month for a year to generate revenues of $72,000.
 And obviously the more you charge, the less customers you need to achieve the same revenue.
-After expenses and taxes you should be able to modestly live off of $72,000 a year.
+After expenses and taxes you should be able to modestly live off of $72,000 in revenue a year.

 The goal of getting 200 customers sounds attainable to most people.
 It’s not a huge number like 1,000.
 If you can get to 10 customers you can get to 100.
 If you can get to 100 you can get to 200.
 It feels like a realistic number.